Frequently Asked Questions

 - The Avenue Gallery is not responsible for damage that occurs during transit with shipping companies, however we will work with the carrier to reach a resolution.

-- We accept returns for exchange or store credit only within 48 hours of receipt.
+- We accept returns for exchange or gallery credit only, within 48 hours of receipt.

 - In the event that you are not satisfied with your purchase, an exchange for another piece of art can be arranged.
 Contact us immediately at firstname.lastname@example.org or 1-250-598-2184